 If you do decide to stick around, transportation is available in the form of ubiquitous Ubers, Lyfts, and taxis as well as an inexpensive and surprisingly effective public transit system.

-4. Playa Del Carmen
+4. Playa Del Carmen, trendy and refined

 It would be easy to mistake Playa Del Carmen for a sleepy Mediterranean resort town.